donkirkby/shibumi-games/docs/journal/index.md

 playable again at a competitive level, bringing the time per move down from around 3 or 4 minutes to around 1 minute.
 Hopefully, the tensorflow analysis will be even faster.

+With the performance improvements, I wondered if Margo 6x6 would have a playable AI, but it still crashed from too much recursion.
+I switched the random playouts from tail recursion to a loop, and now it doesn't crash.
+Even with the improvements, though, it's still 22 times slower than Spargo 4x4.
+It will feel a bit like playing by mail, I suppose.

+Final feature for the 0.4 release: a second Dieter Stein game, called Spook.